howtographql/howtographql/content/backend/graphql-node-typescript/2-getting-started.md

 ### Creating your first GraphQL schema

-There are many ways to create a GraphQL schema - in this tutorial, you are going to use schema-first approach, and build the schema with our `graphql-tools` library (take a look at the end of this chapter for more advanced/different solutions for creating your GraphQL schema).
+There are many ways to create a GraphQL schema - in this tutorial, you are going to use schema-first approach, and build the schema with the `@graphql-tools/schema` library (take a look at the end of this chapter for more advanced/different solutions for creating your GraphQL schema).

 <Instruction>